 As a New York City Totten Trust attorney, I have helped many clients deal with issues concerning Totten Trusts.

 Regardless of the size of an estate, most adults — young and old — and their families benefit greatly from having a well-prepared estate plan consisting of documents such as a: Last Will, Health Care Proxy, Power of Attorney, Living Will and maybe even Totten Trusts.
 I can help you decide if a Totten Trust is best for you.
 I have many years of experience working with and advising clients in the creation and implementation of plans that effectively express the clients’ personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for family and beneficiaries.

 I graduated in the top 10% of my class at The New England School of Law in Boston and served on the prestigious “Law Review.”

-Please come in to my office for a free consultation and meet with me to discuss your options.
+Please come in to my office for a free consultation with a Totten Trust attorney in New York City and meet with me to discuss your options.
 To contact me in Manhattan call (212) 355-2575.